 Black people and people with dark skin tones don’t make vitamin D as efficiently.
 It is difficult for them to absorb enough of vitamin D because the skin acts as a barrier due to melanin.

-Vitamin D deficiency can also occur in older people whose Kidneys no longer work to convert Vitamin D to its active metabolite.
+Vitamin D deficiency can also occur in older people as well, in some cases, when the Kidneys no longer work well to convert Vitamin D to its active metabolite.

-Other people at risk are people who suffer from conditions such as Crohn’s disease, celiac disease, and IBS.
+Other people at risk of vitamin D deficiency are people who suffer from conditions such as Crohn’s disease, celiac disease, and IBS.

 Being overweight can also lead to vitamin D deficiency.
 Vitamin D is fat-soluble.
-That leads to lots of vitamin D binding to fat cells and not easily transported in the blood, states the National Institute of Health.
+When there is too much fat it leads to a lot of vitamin D binding to fat cells and not easily transported in the blood, states the National Institute of Health.